A prenatal genetic counselor may talk to you about the following:

 There are a number of prenatal screening tests that may be recommended by your doctor when you are pregnant.
-One test, called cell-free DNA screening (cfDNA) or non-invasive prenatal testing (NIPT), is a screening test that can be done as early as 9 or 10 weeks into the pregnancy by drawing a small amount of the mother’s blood.
+One test, called cell-free DNA screening (cfDNA) or non-invasive prenatal testing (NIPT), is a screening test that can be done as early as 9 or 10 weeks into the pregnancy by drawing a small amount of blood.
 It screens for Down syndrome and trisomy 18, and can screen for other conditions too, including trisomy 13, Turner syndrome and Klinefelter syndrome.

 Many couples do not realize what these tests may or may not tell them, so meeting with a genetic counselor prior to having cfDNA or other prenatal screening tests is highly recommended.
 Because cfDNA is a screening test, your doctor or genetic counselor may recommend a follow-up diagnostic test, such as amniocentesis, to confirm the screening test results.

 Resources for Pregnancy and Family Planning